LSafer/cufyorg.github.io/index.md

 information from it.
 Also about converting it from a class to another.

 - ### **Throwables** [<font size="3">(cufy.util.Throwable$)</font>][util-throwables]
 Utilities for throwables and exceptions.
-It has some glitches too.
+It has some useful glitches too.

 ---